mcu-tools/mcuboot/docs/design.md

 this, the target must provide a definition for the `boot_save_shared_data()` function which is declared in `boot/bootutil/include/bootutil/boot_record.h`.
 The `boot_add_data_to_shared_area()` function can be used for adding new TLV entries to the shared data area.
+Alternatively, setting the `MCUBOOT_DATA_SHARING_BOOTINFO` option will provide a default function for this which saves information such as the maximum application size, bootloader version (if available), running slot number, if recovery is part of MCUboot and the signature type.
+Details of the TLVs for this information can be found in `boot/bootutil/include/bootutil/boot_status.h` with `BLINFO_` prefixes.

 ## [Testing in CI](#testing-in-ci)